Translation with Systran’s new Neural Machine Translation (NMT) engine

-Read on for my experience with Lexcelera’s beta test.
+My experience with Lexcelera’s NMT beta test

 Usually with machine translation, there is a lot to correct, unless you have trained the engine very very well.
 That’s our speciality, training good MT engines.
 But this time, the Systran NMT engine was a completely untrained, generic engine.
 And still, the translation of our company presentation was amazing.